 Supermarket and shop cards

-If you are a keen Tesco shopper, the Tesco Clubcard credit cards might be right up your street.
-They allow you to collect Clubcard points as you spend, so for every £4 you spend anywhere in the world, you’ll collect one Clubcard point.
+If you are a keen Tesco shopper, the Tesco Clubcard for Purchases credit card might be right up your aisle.
+It allows you to collect Clubcard points as you spend, so for every £4 you spend anywhere in the world, you’ll collect one Clubcard point.

 But it doesn’t end there – your credit card also doubles as a standard Clubcard so you’ll collect points on your Tesco purchases too.
 At the moment you can earn five points for every £4 you spend at Tesco and on Tesco fuel.